 Bad things are usually unannounced, and it is best to plan for them in advance.
 One of such situations is the accidental death or disability of one of the business partners.
 This section will mention the methods to tackle such things, including the details of insurance, trusts, shares, and wills.
 Each partner, in consultation with other partners, should make the decision on how he/she wants their affairs to be handled and who would take their position in the company, etc.

 This is another important clause to include in the operating agreement?
-What if your business expands and you wish to include more partners to it?
+What if your business expands and you wish to include more partners in it?
 This clause will include the conditions of sharing, responsibility and other things for new partners in the business.
-There should definitely be a provision of protecting the integrity and value of the old partners when writing this section.
+There should definitely be a provision for protecting the integrity and value of the old partners when writing this section.

 This is the ultimate and one of the most important clauses that should definitely go into your partnership agreement.
 What will happen if one of the partners decides to leave or is forced to leave or has to leave for some reasons?
 The beginning of the partnership, when all partners are in agreement, is the best time to constitute an exit strategy so that there are no arguments when the actual time comes, and the matter can be resolved peacefully.
 This should include the process of selling/distributing the shares of the said partner, replacing their position if required and/or dissolving the partnership.